cjwit/banjo_build/banjo_build.md

 Then you can put the screw in and tighten it up.
 You may need to use a screwdriver instead of a drill here, but in any case, you should be able to get the rim nice and tight against the neck.
 If not, find the bumps and get the carving tools back out.

 Then, you can hold it up and see how it looks and feels like a banjo.
 That's a good moment.
+It's also a good time to trim down your dowel stick if you want.
+Leave a few inches for the loop that attaches your tailpiece.

 <div class="row">
     <div class="col-md-6">